mohankrishna12/MCIS-6183-Data-Mining-Group-Project/README.md

 | ----------- | ---------------- | ------------- |
 | Uchendu Korieocha | I developed the Project proposal and i would be writing the C# codes. i'm proficient in Microsoft C# programming language,i"ve strong analytical skills,i can work as a team in an organized way.all these i would bring to the successful completion of the project. | After successful meetings with my team members, we agreed to develop an application to predict success or failure of a movie using data mining. this stage of the project is a successful compiled proposal to explain what the project is all about. |
 |Tribikya Thapa | I create the database to best suite the application for the project.
 I deveolop the SQL queries.
 The majority of my task is ETL (extract, transform, and load) data from a source to destination.
 In this project the source data were in xlsx file and the destination database is in SSMS(SQL Server MAnagement Studio) When I get the data extracted from the source I transfer it according to the project need and populate it to all the different tables that we have in our database.
+|Chigozie Mozie |   I created the final data sets that comprise of 200 movies with 7 attributes which are; movie i.d, movies, genre, average rating, actor, actress, director.
+I compiled the data sets before forwarding them to the SQL develpoer(Tribikya).The data sets was imported to SSMS data base from an excel spreadsheet using micosoft import/export wizard then 200 random data was selected from it.
+The average rating of each 200 movies was derived using an SQL Query.
 # DELIVERABLES AND CHECKPOINTS
 | Checkpoint Date | Expected Deliverable | Responsible Team Member(s) | Checkpoints Results |
 | --------------- | -------------------- | -------------------------- | ------------------- |